 John Paul II Institute

 A cover page for the essay should include the following information:

 - The essay title

 - The author’s full name, mailing address, email address, and phone number

 - The name and mailing address of the college or university at which the author is enrolled

 Each entry must be submitted with a copy of the student’s official transcript from his or her university’s office of the registrar.
 The transcript is intended for documentation of enrollment only; grades and course of study will not be considered in the judging process.

-Results will be announced on or about December 14, 2012.
+Results will be announced on or about December 13, 2013.
 Winners will be notified by email.
 The award for first place is $2000, and the runner-up will receive a $750 award.
-The text of the winning essay will be posted on the contest webpage at the time of the announcement.
+The text of the winning essays may be posted on the contest webpage at the time of the announcement.